ksu-cs-textbooks/cis400/content/B-git-and-github/08-branches.md

 ![The same repository with a new branch](/images/b.8.2.png)

-While experiment is the checked out branch, any commits we make are placed on it instead of the main branch.
+While "experiment" is the checked out branch, any commits we make are placed on it instead of the main branch.
 Let's assume we create two commits on the experiment branch; our tree will now look like:

 ![Two commits on the experimental branch](/images/b.8.3.png)